ibmresilient/resilient-community-apps/fn_proofpoint_trap/doc/README.md

 ---
 ## Function - Proofpoint TRAP: Delete List Member
 Delete the member of a list.
-* Deletes an  member of a Proofpoint TRAP list.
+* Deletes a member of a Proofpoint TRAP list.
-* Updates the deleted Proofpoint TRAP list member details for the selected incident datatable `Proofpoint TRAP List Members` row in Resilient.
+* Updates the deleted Proofpoint TRAP list member details for the selected incident data table `Proofpoint TRAP List Members` row in the Resilient platform.
-* Example workflows which use this Resilient Function includes `Example: Proofpoint TRAP: Delete List Member`.
+* An example workflow that uses this Resilient Function includes `Example: Proofpoint TRAP: Delete List Member`.
-* The workflow is applicable for incident datatable `Proofpoint TRAP List Members` populated rows in Resilient.
+* The workflow is applicable for incident data table `Proofpoint TRAP List Members` populated rows in the Resilient platform.

-The workflow is initiated by the datatable rule, `Example: Proofpoint TRAP: Delete List Member`.
+The workflow is initiated by the data table rule, `Example: Proofpoint TRAP: Delete List Member`.

-1. Open an incident and select the row of datatable `Proofpoint TRAP List Members`corresponding to the list member to delete.
+1. Open an incident and select the row of data table `Proofpoint TRAP List Members`corresponding to the list member to delete.
-2. From the selected row actions select-> `Example: Proofpoint TRAP: Delete List Member`.
+2. From the selected row’s actions menu, select `Example: Proofpoint TRAP: Delete List Member`.

     ![screenshot: dt-proofpoint-trap-delete-member-action ](./screenshots/dt-proofpoint-trap-delete-member-action.png)

 3. Click on the action to execute.

-4. This invokes the `Example: Proofpoint TRAP: Delete List Member` workflow, which calls the `Proofpoint TRAP: Delete List Member` function.
+This invokes the `Example: Proofpoint TRAP: Delete List Member` workflow, which calls the `Proofpoint TRAP: Delete List Member` function.

-5. The datatable `Proofpoint TRAP List Members` will be refreshed in Resilient for the deleted member with `Status` set to `Deleted`.
+The data table `Proofpoint TRAP List Members` will be refreshed in the Resilient platform for the deleted member with `Status` set to `Deleted`.

     ![screenshot: dt-proofpoint-trap-delete-member-datatable](./screenshots/dt-proofpoint-trap-delete-member-datatable.png)